Ketel Marte Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners' 3.87 team ERA ranks eighth across all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.88).

-- Mariners pitchers combine to allow 115 home runs (1.1 per game), the 10th-fewest in baseball.
+- Mariners pitchers combine to give up 115 home runs (1.1 per game), the ninth-fewest in the league.

-- The right-hander last appeared on Sunday against the Toronto Blue Jays, when he threw six innings, allowing four earned runs while giving up four hits.
+- The righty last appeared on Monday against the Minnesota Twins, when he threw seven innings, allowing two earned runs while giving up four hits.

-- The 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings, in nine games this season.
-Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.